Some basic commands for Linux beginners who switched to Linux from Windows operating system

 To create users and also set passwords for that user in your Linux operating system use this given below command

-Now to check all users and also check on which terminal they are logged in use given below command
+Now to check all users and also check on which terminal they are logged in use below-given command

-Now to remove and change password for any of user use given below command
+Now to remove and change password for any of user use below-given command

-[root@localhost ~]# passwd -d rahul Removing password for user rahul. passwd: Success [root@localhost ~]#
+[[email protected] ~]# passwd -d rahul Removing password for user rahul. passwd: Success [[email protected] ~]#

-Now to saw all the users on your system use given below command
+Now to saw all the users on your system use below-given command

-Now to remove a user account from your Linux operating system use given below command
+Now to remove a user account from your Linux operating system use below-given command

-[root@localhost ~]# userdel rahul [root@localhost ~]# userdel satish and now you can check that thses users will be removed from your system or not by using given below command
+and now you can check that these users will be removed from your system or not by using given

-If you have any queries related to any command in above article solved out through comment section and in next tutorial we also can learn about how to create files and folders by different methods in Linux.
+If you have any queries related to any command in the above article then it can be solved through the comment section and in the next tutorial we also can learn about how to create files and folders by different methods in Linux.